amirkrs/lpic1book/content/1012_boot_the_system.md

 2. Motherboard loads the bootloader
 3. Bootloader loads the Linux Kernel-based on its configs/commands
 4. The Kernel loads and prepares the system (root filesystem) and runs the initialization program
-5. Init program start the service such as web server, graphical interface, networking, etc.
+5. The `Init` program start the service such as web server, graphical interface, networking, etc.

 As we discussed in the previous section (101.1), the Firmware on the motherboard can be BIOS or UEFI.